Zero-Shot Distracted Driver Detection via Vision Language Models with Double Decoupling: Discussion

-Recent work has explored zero-shot DDD with large generative VLMs that couple an LLM with a vision backbone \cite{Greer-24-DriverAC,Hu-25-MultimodalLLM,Wang25-Leveraging}.
-While promising, such models often demand substantial compute and memory, which limits practicality for onboard driver-monitoring systems.
-In contrast, our approach targets lightweight CLIP-style VLMs that can run on edge devices, making the method more aligned with real-world deployment constraints.
+Recent work has explored zero-shot DDD with large generative VLMs that couple an LLM with a vision backbone~\cite{Greer-24-DriverAC,Hu-25-MultimodalLLM,Wang25-Leveraging}.
+Although these models are promising, their computational and memory requirements can limit their practicality for onboard driver-monitoring systems.
+Our preliminary test using Llama-3.2-11B~\cite{meta-llama-32-vision-11b} required approximately 3 s per frame on the RTX 4090, which is roughly 300 times slower than our proposed method.
+In contrast, as shown in our runtime analysis, the proposed method adds negligible overhead to DriveCLIP while retaining the efficiency of CLIP-style zero-shot inference.
+These characteristics make our approach better aligned with edge-deployment constraints.